AzizAlHothi/d2mr-assessment-alhothi/01_data-cleaning/01_cleaning-level-1/assessment.md

 ## Grader feedback

--   Grader:
+-   Grader: Natalie Dowling
--   Date:
+-   Date: 2/4/25
--   Points toward unique objectives (up to 20):
+-   Points toward unique objectives (up to 20): 11
--   Additional points (up to 20):
+-   Additional points (up to 20): 1 (for unassessed #1)
 -   TA provisional engagement points (up to 10):
--   Final approved engagement points (up to 10):
+-   Final approved engagement points (up to 10): 8
--   Total points (up to 50):
+-   Total points (up to 50): 20 -- great job!!

 Engagement points are awarded for going above and beyond the expectations of the project and are not guaranteed on any given submission..
 Demonstrating the assessed learning objectives earns you points in those categories, but engagement points are awarded for exceptional effort, creativity, or skill.